-1) What is the function of the Discovery Ridge Community Association (DRCA)?
+1. What does the Discovery Ridge Community Association (DRCA) do?

-The DRCA exists to represent the community of Discovery Ridge and it’s residents, for all matters not under the NDHA (New Discovery Homeowners Association) umbrella.
-An elected Board of Directors oversees the Community Association.
+The DRCA represents the community of Discovery Ridge and its residents on all matters not under the NDHA (New Discovery Homeowners Association) umbrella.
+An elected Board of Directors oversees our community association.

 Board of Directors: